download

 "Yes, but unfortunately it didn't last long enough.
 To tell the truth, when you're on the track you don't think too much about whether it's victory, second place or third.
 You focus and give your best.
 That's all".

-Will Turkey be a truth race for you?
+Will Turkey be the decisive race for you?

 "Let's say that it will take two or three Grands Prix to understand if we have come out of the crisis".

-He should be disappointed: he led for 30 laps and then Kimi Raikkonen passed during the pit stop.
+You should be disappointed: you led for 30 laps and then Kimi Räikkönen passed during the pit stop.

 fotor_2023-7-19_18_27_14-fotor-20230719182729.jpeg

-"I race to win, it's obvious, otherwise I'd give myself to other activities.
-However, compared to Hockenheim we have taken a big step forward: here too the tires have gradually lost performance, but the initial pace and the speed in qualifying are the right ones.
-Unfortunately I stopped to refuel one lap before Kimi: if I had been in the lead after the pit stop, I might have made it.
+"I race to win, it's obvious, otherwise I'd switch to other activities.
+However, compared to Hockenheim we have taken a big step forward: here too the tyres have gradually lost performance, but the initial pace and the speed in qualifying are the right ones.
+Unfortunately, I stopped to refuel one lap before Kimi: if I had been in the lead after the pit stop, I might have made it.
 That was the turning point.
-I understood that I was slower, so I thought about preserving the tires and saving the podium".
+I understood that I was slower, so I thought about preserving the tyres and saving the podium".

-A pole position nine-tenths ahead means his Ferrari could have started with more fuel.
+A pole position nine-tenths ahead means your Ferrari could have started with more fuel.
 In hindsight, would a different strategy have changed the outcome?

 "I rule it out.
-The tires degraded quickly from lap 25 onwards".
+The tyres degraded quickly from lap 25 onwards".

-Can you tell us the mystery of the Bridge stones?
-Once they work better in the race, here they were extraordinary for qualifying...
+Can you tell us the mystery of the Bridgestones?
+Once they worked better in the race, here they were extraordinary for qualifying...

 "The new regulation requires a compromise.
-The same four tires have to face qualifying and the race: it's important to find the right compound that guarantees durability and performance".
+The same four tyres have to face qualifying and the race: it's important to find the right compound that guarantees durability and performance".

 "It's a combination of factors.
-He made a shorter pit stop and was running a second faster than me.
+He made a shorter pit stop and was lapping a second faster than me.
 So I decided to slow down, I couldn't keep up with him anyway.
-Plus I got traffic".
+Plus I was stuck in traffic".

 Is Ferrari once again a dangerous opponent?